Argyrochosma lumholtzii: Taxonomy

 It was first described by William Ralph Maxon and Charles Alfred Weatherby in 1939 as Notholaena lumholtzii.
-It was named in honor of Carl Sofus Lumholtz, as the type material was collected in Sonora on his expedition to Mexico.
-They placed it within a group of ferns closely related to Notholaena nivea.
+It was named in honor of Carl Sofus Lumholtz, as the type material was collected by Carl Vilhelm Hartman in Sonora on Lumholtz's expedition to Mexico.
+The type specimen is Hartman 298, at the United States National Herbarium.
+Maxon and Weatherby placed it within a group of ferns closely related to Notholaena nivea.
 Both Edwin Copeland and Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. lumholtzii.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. lumholtzii, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Phylogenetic studies have shown that A. lumholtzii is a sister species to A. jonesii; these two species form a clade sister to another clade containing A. formosa and A. microphylla.
 All four species lack farina, and their common ancestor is hypothesized to have diverged from the ancestor of the rest of the genus before farina production developed in the latter.